MicroEJ/docs/SDK6UserGuide/index.rst

 .. note::
   The SDK 6 is limited to the build, test and simulation of Applications and Add-on Libraries (see :ref:`sdk_6_limitations` for more information).
-  If you need other features, such as creating an Executable or a Platform, you have to use :ref:`the SDK 5 <sdk_user_guide>`.
+  If you need other features, such as creating an Executable or a VEE Port, you have to use :ref:`the SDK 5 <sdk_user_guide>`.

 The SDK is composed of the following main elements: